PierreIsCoding/sdiy/Spark/README.md

 - First and foremost Spark sends out a basic burst of gates (9).
 These gates can be used to trigger other modules like kicks, snares, hats, envelope generators etc.
 - On the same time Spark outputs a simple envelope on the slope output (7).
 This envelope internally determines the duration of the burst.
 When the slope is at its end the burst gates stop to be produced.
 - This slope / envelope can have either a "fade-in" or fade-out" shape.
 This determinded by the slope knob (3).
-- Also on the same time Spark combines this slope with the burst gates to produce "fading" envelopes at the "burst envelope output" (10).
+- Also on the same time Spark combines this slope with the burst gates to produce "fading-on or -out" envelopes at the "burst envelope output" (10).
 - The individual decay's of the burst envelopes are set by the envelope knob (14).
 See image above how this all looks like.

 ## Duration